etp-work/ThePower/UPGRADE_DETAIL.md

 Upgrade Information
 =====================

+Version 1.0.5 at 2013-10-12

+  1. Upgrade view provider GeckoFX to 22.0 and the corresponding XULRunner.
+  2. Add icon to use for Setup file.
+  3. Add icon to display for the Uninstall entry in the Add/Remove Programs Control Panel applet.

 Version 1.0.4 at 2013-08-12

   1. Add chosen list to Category view, because end-user may want to know what war files are included in the selected Category.